 Housing requests will be honored based on lottery results and availability of preferred rooms.
 Those who submit the housing deposit after May 1 will have requests honored as space allows and after the housing lottery placement is complete.

 Upon admission to Notre Dame, Gateway students will have priority among transfer students in the on-campus housing lottery at Notre Dame.
+On-campus housing at Notre Dame is not guaranteed.

 All international students are required to submit a Certification of Finances with supporting documentation confirming the reported sources of funding for one year of enrollment at Holy Cross College in the Gateway Program.
 An I-20 will not be issued until this form is received.